USD ($)

 Characteristics of Transmission Media

 2. Delay and Latency: Time taken for data to travel from sender to receiver.
-Less delay and latency are crucial for real-time applications like video conferencing and online gaming.
+Wired media have lower latency than wireless media.

 1. Guided Media (also known as wired or bounded media)